The 49-year-old is keen to stay put at Madrid for the immediate future, and revealed that he's having a hard time off the pitch in Spain

 The Portuguese trainer recently revealed that he has set his sights on a return to the Premier League after his spell at Madrid, and has since been linked with a number of clubs.
 However, Mourinho has stressed that he is happy to stay at the Santiago Bernabeu side for now.

-The former Chelsea manager also claimed that people regularly insult him and his children when he attempts to socialize.
+The former Chelsea manager also claimed that people regularly insult him and his children when he attempts to socialise.

 Having ended Barcelona's stranglehold on the Liga title, Mourinho is currently bidding to bring home los Blancos' 10th Champions League title, but does not feel his spell at the club will be deemed a failure should he not manage to do so.

 "Will I see my stay here as a failure?
-No. In relation to the Champions League there is an edge where the difference between succeeding and not succeeding is very narrow," he said, according to the news network.
+No. In relation to the Champions League there is an edge where the difference between succeeding and not succeeding is very narrow," he added.

 "The world will consider it a failure because I won it so many times and brought so much success to my teams that everyone is probably expecting that."